Mathématique: Chapter 78

 Eli smiled weakly at Young.

 “Now now.”
 Rush leaned into the colonel’s personal space.
-“I was under the impression there was quite a distinction between military and civilian hierarchies on Atlantis.”
+“I’d been given to understand there’s quite a distinction between military and civilian hierarchies on Atlantis.”

 Young lowered his voice, his words meant for Rush alone.
 “We’re not on Atlantis yet.”